MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-developer.md

 Here are some examples of this pattern:

 - Do not let the user wait for batches
-- Split a big tasks into smaller tasks and run them in parallel
+- Split big tasks into smaller tasks and run them in parallel

 There are many different ways to spin up a new task: